obatirou/RFC6979-implementation-analysis/README.md

 This is not release yet at commit 8f93676ea0fcefe3787b805a9b35afa722b7a5c6*

 # POC
+Scripts were written to compare the generation of K and values that are needed for the signature but also the sig'atures themselves.
-The difference of signatures between nobles curves and RustCrypto/Eth-key can be replicated by running the following commands:
+Those scripts showing the difference of signatures between nobles curves and RustCrypto/Eth-key can be replicated by running the following commands:

 Install packages:
 * `npm install`